SMPTE/st2067-204/README.md

 SMPTE ST 2067-204: Interoperable Master Format – Audio with ADM Metadata Plug-in – Public Committee Draft (Public CD)

+This material is work under development and shall not be referred to as a SMPTE Standard, Recommended Practice, or Engineering Guideline.
+It is distributed for review and comment; distribution does not constitute publication.

 Audio Definition Model (ADM) metadata is specified in Recommendation ITU-R BS.2076.
 It provides an open, common metadata model that can describe channel-, object-, and scene-based audio to enable immersive and interactive experiences for broadcasting and cinema.

 SMPTE ST 2067-204 specifies a plug-in mechanism to add audio with ADM metadata to IMF Compositions, utilizing the ADM MXF mapping specified in SMPTE ST 2131.
 The plug-in complements the "Audio with Frame-based S-ADM Metadata Plug-in" defined by SMPTE ST 2067-203.
 Both plug-ins are designed to be as similar as possible to aid with interchange and conversion between the formats.